 The driver uses or is in possession of drugs—392.4(a)

 Operating a CMV while under the influence of an intoxicating beverage – 392.5A2-UI

-Driver having possession of alcohol while on duty, or operating, or in physical control of a CMV – 392.5A2-POS
+The driver having possession of alcohol while on duty, operating, or in physical control of a CMV – 392.5A2-POS

 Driver Fitness ~

 Operating a CMV with a false medical certificate—390.35B-MED

 The driver operating a CMV without proper endorsements or in violation of restrictions—391.11B5-DEN

 The driver cannot read or speak the English language sufficiently to respond to official inquiries—391.11(b)(2)

 Driver not carrying medical certificate – 391.41(a)

 Failure to meet general package requirements – 173.24(b)